docsforadobe/javascript-tools-guide/docs/user-interface-tools/types-of-controls.md

 A dialog typically contains some controls that the user must interact with, to make selections or enter values that your script will use.
 In some cases, the result of the user action is stored in the object, and you can retrieve it after the dialog has been dismissed.
-For example, if the user changes the state of a `Checkbox` or `RadioButton`, the new state is found in the control’s `value` property.
+For example, if the user changes the state of a `Checkbox` or `RadioButton`, the new state is found in the control's `value` property.

 However, if you need to respond to a user action while the dialog is still active, you must assign the control a callback function for the interaction event, either `onClick` or `onChange`.
 The callback function is the